-On average, SRI awards approximately $550,000 per year (including USFWS funding) to rhino conservation programmes in Africa and another $65,000 per year to Asian programmes.
-These grants are split between approx. 17 field programmes in: Kenya, Tanzania, Zambia, Zimbabwe, Namibia and South Africa, and India and Indonesia.
-Average grant sizes over the last six years are as follows:
+In the financial year 2014-15, SRI awarded approximately £850,000 (including USFWS funding) to rhino conservation programmes in Africa and Asian programmes.
+These grants are split between approx. 17 field programmes in: Kenya, Tanzania, Zambia, Zimbabwe, Namibia, Swaziland and South Africa, and India and Indonesia.

 Recent funding history

-In terms of preferences for the type of activities funded, approximately 70% of these funds are allocated to anti-poaching and monitoring patrols, 20% to community conservation and environmental education programmes in key rhino areas, and the remaining 10% goes on a mix of translocations, national strategies and veterinary care or captive breeding efforts.
+In terms of preferences for the type of activities funded, approximately 66% of these funds are allocated to anti-poaching and monitoring, 9% to community conservation and environmental education programmes in key rhino areas, 14% on behaviour change campaigns in Vietname to reduce the demand for rhino horn; and the remaining 11% went on capacity building and veterinary care / captive breeding (Sumatran rhinos only).
 Most of the grants are for core, ongoing costs: salaries of rhino monitors or game scouts; vehicle running costs; field and communications equipment etc. Very occasionally we fund one-off things like new vehicles or buildings or PPL training.

-About 80% of our funding goes to black rhino programmes; 10% to Sumatran and Javan rhino programmes; and the remainder towards Greater one-horned rhinos or non-species specific work.
+About 81% of our funding went to African rhino programmes; 4% to Sumatran and Javan rhino programmes; and the remaining 15% towards Greater one-horned rhinos or non-species specific work.

 Any restrictions or existing conditions on funding?

 We don't fund programmes involving privately owned rhinos; only those that have state- or community-owned rhinos.
-We rarely fund pure research proposals.
+We don't fund research proposals unless it is linked to one of the field programmes we support and they agree that the research is a priority need.
 We are highly unlikely to fund any programme that works solely with Southern white rhinos (though we do fund programmes that have both black and SWRs) and we have not put any money into Northern white rhinos since our last grant to Garamba in 2004.
-Only four of the 17 rhino programmes we fund have fewer then 20 animals.
+Only two of the 17 rhino programmes we fund have fewer than 20 animals.

 UK charity laws means that we can only make commitments with the money we already have in the bank, and as we hold reserves sufficient only for two months, we cannot afford to make two- or three-year commitments.
 However, if we have funded a field programme once, it is likely that we will fund again, unless some aspect of the work is unsatisfactory for some reason.